johnraealbay/johnraealbay/README.md

 - 📫 How to reach me **johnrae2002@gmail.com**

-- ⚡ Fun fact ** Playing Online Games, Watching Marvel Movies and Programming Tutorials**
+- ⚡ Fun fact Playing Online Games, Watching Marvel Movies and Coding.

 - 👨‍💻 All of my projects are available at **[https://johnraealbay.github.io](https://johnraealbay.github.io)**